MicrosoftDocs/learn/learn-pr/iot/set-up-rules-and-take-actions-on-telemetry-data-in-azure-iot-central/includes/5-exercise-create-rules-take-actions-iot-central.md

 ## Create a rule to fire when the temperature of the contents is too high

-In this section, we will look at the time aggregation feature.
+In this section, we'll look at the time aggregation feature.

 1. Create a new rule with a name such as "Contents temperature spiking".